 The medical industry requires uncompromising parts quality, complex surfaces, and high precision.
 So CNC machining is the best-applied method for the medical industry.
 Complex medical equipment, including X-rays monitors, surgical instruments, and MPI scanners are needed in the medical industry.

-Accurate, precise, and safe CNC machining controlled by CAD and CAM software achieves efficiency, great production at less price, and most importantly, provide safety measures than manual machining.
+Accurate, precise, and safe CNC machining controlled by CAD and CAM software achieves efficiency, and great production at less price, and most importantly, provide safety measures than manual machining.

-Don’t rely on manual machining for prototyping of parts anymore?
-Well, you can pick the custom online CNC machining services provided by RapidDirecrt.
-Our platform gives you instant CNC machining quotes and for custom machined parts, provides you full dimensional reports inspection and free DFM feedback.
+Don’t rely on manual machining for the prototyping of parts anymore?
+Well, you can pick up the custom online CNC machining services provided by RapidDirecrt.
+Our platform gives you instant CNC machining quotes and custom machined parts, provides you full dimensional reports inspection and free DFM feedback.
 Click the button below and upload your files to get an instant quote!

 The main difference between a manual lathe and CNC machining is accuracy and time consumption.
 With careful cutting, you can get high accuracy on a manual lathe, while CNC machining offers extreme accuracy and precise parts in less time and price.
-You can operate and do complex machining with no experience on CNC lathe, while manual lathe requires much experience to perform machining.
+You can operate and do complex machining with no experience on CNC lathe, while a manual lathe requires much experience to perform machining.

 Although CNC machining has a lot of advantages, there are drawbacks to this technique.
 CNC machines actually are more expensive than manual machines though now the price associated with running the CNC machining is slowly coming down.
 And no extra skills and knowledge is required to operate CNC machining.
 It means we will lose skills and experienced personnel.
 Less labor is also required for CNC machining, which can be a reason for unemployment and decline in the engineering field.

 You have to operate manual machines by touching and handing them.
 It may be more dangerous to operate manual machines.
 On the contrary, CNC machines are automatic, and you don’t need to handle them physically.
 They are far from the workers, and the operating process is completed in a safe room or behind a safe door.
-So CNC machining proves a safer and effective method than manual machining.
+So CNC machining proves a safer and more effective method than manual machining.